All Episodes

 Yes.

-Just follow that.
+Just all of that.

 I've never believed I would see something like this in my lifetime.

-A lot of people, it's just like it's like the story I just recently told about my staffer.
+A lot of people, it's just like, it's like the story I just recently told about my staffer.

-And they started there's no jobs.
+And they started, there's no jobs.

-And they were they were uh uh mad at the government.
+And they were mad at the government.

-That's that's Obama.
+That's Obama.

-Look at I think it's even worse.
+Look, I think it's even worse.

 I know that Obama has no experience.